omrirh/clusterfewshot/README.md

 * LoRA fine-tuning summaries (if applicable)
 * Final accuracy and configuration snapshot

-For ClusterFewshot prompt optimizer, visualizations of Training/Validation PCA clusters as well as EAD scores and distribution are stored in the local repository path.
+For ClusterFewshot prompt optimizer, visualizations of Training/Validation PCA clusters as well as One-shot scores and distribution are stored in the local repository path.

 ---